EVOKE: Emotion Vocabulary Of Korean and English: Background

 \subsection{Theories Defining Emotion Words}

 Psychological and linguistic work has produced varied methods to define emotion words.
 Some early studies relied on unguided intuition, with raters judging words as emotional or not without explicit criteria \citep{fehr1984concept, storm1987taxonomic}.
 More recent work uses acceptability judgments on emotion words, placing them in frame sentences for expressing emotions like ``I feel X'' or ``I am X'' to evaluate whether they sound acceptable in those contexts \citep{baron2010emotion, clore1987psychological, johnson1989language}.
-Another recent approach uses exclusion criteria, asking if a word describes bodily sensation or epistemic state without emotionality, to filter out words that are undoubtedly not about emotion \citep{baron2010emotion, johnson1989language, park2005making}.
+Another recent approach uses exclusion criteria, asking if a word describes bodily sensation or epistemic state without emotionality, to filter out some obvious non-emotion words \citep{baron2010emotion, johnson1989language, park2005making}.

-Research on Korean emotion words additionally classifies emotion-related predicates into different types: state-oriented (a state experienced by an animate subject), evaluation-oriented (properties of external entities), and expression-oriented (behavioral expressions and responses) \citep{hong2009establishing,lee2006classification,park2005making}.
-The distinction between stative and evaluative predicates is closely tied to causality, echoing the proposal to distinguish emotions caused by external causes (e.g., ``I am saddened by his death'') from those concerning internal goals (e.g.,\textit{desire}) \citep{johnson1989language}.
+Research on Korean emotion words classifies emotion-related predicates into different types: state-oriented (a state experienced by an animate subject), evaluation-oriented (properties of external entities), and expression-oriented (behavioral expressions and responses) \citep{hong2009establishing,lee2006classification,park2005making}.
+The distinction between stative and evaluative predicates is closely tied to causality, echoing the proposal to distinguish externally caused emotions (e.g., ``I am saddened by his death'') from those concerning internal goals (e.g., \textit{desire}) \citep{johnson1989language}.